 - There should be an independent academic inquiry into issues related to the death penalty and deterrence rather than continued reliance on unquestioned public beliefs

-In summary, this report demonstrates an urgent need for Japan’s government and judiciary to reform several of their current positions on capital punishment, prior to its complete abolition.
+This report demonstrates an urgent need for Japan’s government and judiciary to reform several of their current positions on capital punishment, prior to its complete abolition.

-The Report is also available in Japanese.
+This report is available in English and Japanese.